miguelfernandez2022/connectivitytool/README.md

 "step1":
 {
-"Question": "Text of the question, or just open and close quotes to not print a question.", "Text":["*** highlight - for non-question or elaboration","smaller font - for non-question or elaboration",], "QuestionsTemplate":["Appear on the notes, can be deleted ","Maybe appear repeated if needed "], "TextCheckbox":["Checkbox, which appears, once checked, cleans the textnotes and puts the text it contains"], "Table":[["***Header 1", "***Header 2", "***Header 3"],["Data 1", "Data 2", "Data 3"]],
+"Question": "Text of the question, or just open and close quotes to not print a question.", "Text":["*** highlight - for non-question or elaboration","smaller font - for non-question or elaboration"], "QuestionsTemplate":["Appear on the notes, can be deleted ","Maybe appear repeated if needed "], "TextCheckbox":["Checkbox, which appears, once checked, cleans the textnotes and puts the text it contains"], "Table":[["***Header 1", "***Header 2", "***Header 3"],["Data 1", "Data 2", "Data 3"]],